-- A deployable resource is an asset that is physically mobile and can be used anywhere in the United States and territories via Emergency Management Assistance Compacts (EMAC) or other mutual aid/assistance agreements. - A deployable resource could be a communications vehicle, a generator, a CERT team, etc. - A mobile radio may also be a deployable resource if the radio is to be installed in a patrol car (patrol officer with radio are the deployable resource) - A shareable resource is an asset that can be utilized as a local, state, regional or national capability, but is not physically deployable (i.e., fusion center)
+- A deployable resource is an asset that is physically mobile and can be used anywhere in the United States and territories via Emergency Management Assistance Compacts (EMAC) or other mutual aid/assistance agreements - A deployable resource could be a communications vehicle, a generator, a CERT team, etc. - Example: A mobile radio may also be a deployable resource if the radio is to be installed in a patrol car (patrol officer with radio are the deployable resource) - A shareable resource is an asset that can be utilized as a local, state, regional or national capability, but is not physically deployable (i.e., fusion center)

-- D.I Choose whether project will be Deployable/Shareable/Not Applicable from dropdown - D.2 Item Name this refers to the Deployable/Shareable asset, this is not necessarily what is being purchased - An agency may be purchasing an item that is for sustainment or building of a larger asset, (i.e.; replacement SCBA tanks for a Homeland Security Response Team [HSRT]) the team is the deployable asset instead of the SCBA tank - An agency may be purchasing a mobile generator, the generator would be the item that is deployable - An agency may be purchasing a portable radio for a law enforcement officer.
-The law enforcement officer with portable radio would be the deployable item
+- D.I Choose whether the project will support a resource that is Deployable/Shareable [YES/NO] - If you select YES: - D.I.a.
+Choose from the dropdown either Deployable or Shareable - D.I.b Item Name this refers to the Deployable/Shareable asset itself, this is not necessarily what is being purchased - An agency may be purchasing an item that is for sustainment or building of a larger asset, (i.e.; replacement SCBA tanks for a Homeland Security Response Team [HSRT]) the team is the deployable asset instead of the SCBA tank - An agency may be purchasing a mobile generator, the generator would be the item that is deployable - An agency may be purchasing a portable radio for a law enforcement officer.
+The law enforcement officer with portable radio would be the deployable item - D.I.c Are there any special conditions or requirements on sharing the asset?
+[YES/NO] - If yes D.I.c.I Explain the special conditions/requirements - If you select NO: - D.I.a Does this project fund resources that are a regional asset?
+[YES/NO] - If yes D.I.b Describe how the project is a regional asset